BlockchainCommons/BCSwiftSecureComponents/Docs/3-ENVELOPE-NOTATION.md

 ## Introduction

-We provide a simplified textual notation for pretty-printing and reading instances of the `Envelope` type.
+We provide a simplified textual notation for pretty-printing instances of the `Envelope` type.

 ## Status